jessfraz/blog/content/post/the-life-of-a-data-byte.md

 ## 2009

-In 2009, technical work was beginning on non-volatile memory express, or NVMe.
+In 2009, technical work was beginning on non-volatile memory express, or NVMe[^38].
 Non-volatile memory (NVM) is a type of memory that has persistence, in contrast to volatile memory which needs constant power to retain data.
-NVMe filled a need for a scalable host controller interface for peripheral component interconnect express (PCIe) based solid state drives, hence the name NVMe.
+NVMe filled a need for a scalable host controller interface for peripheral component interconnect express (PCIe) based solid state drives[^39], hence the name NVMe.
 Over 90 companies were a part of the working group to develop the design.
 This was all based on prior work to define the non-volatile memory host controller interface specification (NVMHCIS).
 Opening up a modern server would likely result in finding some NVMe drives.
-The best NVMe drives today can do about 3,500 megabytes per second read and 3,300 megabytes per second write.
+The best NVMe drives today can do about 3,500 megabytes per second read and 3,300 megabytes per second write[^40].
 For the data byte we started with, the character `j`, that is extremely fast compared to a couple of minutes to hand weave rope memory for the Apollo Guidance Computer.

 ## Today and the future